dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Maxwell Sanchez:**
 basically is
- yeah um there's a lot of
+ yes there's a lot of
 ideas in the states for how to do side chains there's a lot of really exciting work on there was a project called drive